-Even though it has the highest population density in the United States, There are numerous types of woodpeckers in new jersey.
-This is not surprising when one considers that the state is widely referred to as the Garden State.
+Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 The birds known as woodpeckers have developed a specialized adaptation that helps them locate their food.